Kptweedy/Tutorials/docs/wf-guides/faq.md

 To change from defaults to custom change it to -1.
 ![Colours](../assets/images/colours-1.png){ width="65%" }

+On some older models you will have to go into the shader to edit the colours yourself.

 ###

 ###

-### Q: Is *Warframe* ripped?
+### Q: Is *certain Warframe* ripped?

-That depends, if you want the raw files, then yes most warframes are ripped and people will usually be happy to send you the raw files.
+That depends, if you want the raw files, then yes most warframes are ripped/can be ripped and people will usually be happy to send you the raw files.
 However if you mean *Set Up*, check the mega or the resource forum, if it is not there it is most probably not set up for blender.

 ### Q: How do I set up *Warframe*/*Weapon*/*Level*?